Downtown Knoxville's Best Patios

 Another solid place for craft brews is Pretentious Beer!
 Located side-by-side to Pretentious Glass on Central Street, head out the back door to their large outdoor space to sip a locally-brewed beer out of a glass that's been hand-blown next door.
 Most of their patio is covered, so it's great for whatever the weather brings.

 Benedicts, mimosas, and sweet sunshine on Market Square!
 Hailing from New Orleans, Ruby Sunshine has earned a place in the hearts of locals.
-Their covered side patio is waiting for you and your friends to brunch the day away.
+Their patio is waiting for you and your friends to brunch the day away.

 Stock & Barrel